Exports

 _manifest.json

-The build command also automatically removes stale export folders (those without a corresponding manifest file).
+The build command also automatically removes stale export folders (those without a corresponding (Export) document) and any legacy manifest .md files in Exports/.

 Check Export Status